-The ACRL 2017 TechConnect Committee is seeking proposals that highlight, explore, and/ or uncover technology-focused innovations in any area of academic library work.
+The ACRL 2019 TechConnect Presentations Committee is seeking proposals that showcase how technologies are being used in academic libraries for teaching and learning, day-to-day operations, and knowledge creation.
+We welcome proposal topics including, but not limited to: internet-of-things, augmented reality, making and maker culture, and data visualization.
+Do you experiment with technology-focused innovations?
+We want to hear about them-successes and failures.
+Are researchers and students creating new knowledge using your library's technology?
 Do you adapt current applications or tools in unique ways to engage students and faculty?
 Have you discovered methods to improve library operations by using a technological platform or delivery mechanism?
 Do you have ideas for new technologies or developmental applications of existing software or hardware?
 Do you find the use of specific technologies problematic or challenging to our work as librarians?

-TechConnect Presentations are 20 minutes, can consist of both demonstrative and participatory content, and should include at least five minutes for audience Q&A. A computer, data projector, screen, and microphone will be provided.
+TechConnect presentations are 20 minutes, can consist of both demonstrative and participatory content, and should include at least 5 minutes for audience Q&A. A computer, data projector, screen, and microphone will be provided.
 You will be responsible for bringing all other equipment required for your session, except as agreed to in advance.